gmutafov/Blog-Site/README.md

 # 📖 Overview

-This is a Django-based blog application designed for users to share and interact with blog posts.
-The app includes the following features:
+The Blog Site is a web application built with Django, allowing users to easily create, manage, and interact with blog posts.
+This application includes the essential features for a blogging platform such as user registration, post creation, comment functionality, and user interaction through likes.
 # 🛠Key Features
 - User Accounts: